GingerBreadInc/GPIOWebInterface/DOCS/config.md

 # Configuration
 You can configure and costumize the Start Page and one or more Projects.

 It is also possible to disable GPIO pins on server site.
 This is important if you use HATs like Geekworm KVM-A3 or similar, because all enabled pins are set automatically to 'OUTPUT' by the webserver.
+If you disable a pin her, the toggles an buttons will be also disabled on the project sites.

 ## webserver.js
 This is the Node.JS Webserver and can be found in the root.
 Here you can set some Variables to customize the Server behavior.

+### Base Settings
 ```JavaScript
 const WebPort          = 80;      // HTTP Server Port
 var   SetDefaultValues = 0;       // 0 - Read GPIO Status | 1 - Set Default Values
 ```

+### Disable Pins
 ```JavaScript
 // Here you can really enable/disable GPIOs for processing, its
 // important when you use a HAT like GeekWorm KVM-A3 or something else,